-The wild frontier of southern Vancouver Island, British Columbia and, to a certain extent, Canada, Port Renfrew is located on the pretty little inlet of Port San Juan on the far west coast.
-With fabulous beaches, impressive mountains/hills and plenty of ancient rain forest and some of Canada’s biggest trees – Douglas firs, cedars and spruces, just to name a few – Port Renfrew is sometimes called the “Jewel of the West Coast”.
+Representing the wild frontier of southern Vancouver Island and, to a certain extent, Canada, Port Renfrew BC is located on the pretty little inlet of Port San Juan on the far west coast.
+With fabulous beaches, impressive mountains/hills, plenty of ancient rain forest and some of Canada’s biggest trees – Douglas firs, cedars and spruces, just to name a few – Port Renfrew is sometimes called the “Jewel of the West Coast”.
 It definitely earns the title “Tall Tree Capital of Canada”.
-You will definitely have a long list of things to do in Port Renfew during your stay.
+Whatever you call it, there is an impressively long list of things to do in Port Renfew during your stay.

 Is Port Renfrew Worth Visiting?